finanalyst/raku-pod-render/Pod2HTML2.md

 *  an html file with the same name as the Rakudoc file;

+*  a sub-directory `assets_files` if not already present with:

+	*  an `images` subdirectory with

-*  a `favicon.ico` file, if it is **not** already present;
+		*  `favicon.ico` file, if it is **not** already present;

-*  a CSS file called `rakudoc-styling.css` if it is **not** already present;
+		*  the file `Camelia.svg` if it is **not** already present;

+		*  images defined by plugins or [user images](image-management).

+	*  a CSS subdirectory with:

-*  the file `Camelia.svg` if it is **not** already present
+		*  `rakudoc-styling.css` if it is **not** already present;

-*  a sub-directory `assets/css` which will contain css defined for [plugins](#plugins).
+		*  css files defined for [plugins](plugins);

-*  a sub-directory `assets/images` with images defined by plugins or [user images](#image-management).

-*  a sub-directory `assets/js` for js and jQuery scripts defined by plugins
+	*  a sub-directory `js` for js and jQuery scripts defined by plugins.

 The default templates, favicon, plugins and rakudoc-styling css are installed when this distribution is installed into a directory called `$*HOME/.local/share/RenderPod`.
-(See [Defaults and customisation](#defaults-and-customisation) for more detail.)
+(See [Defaults and customisation](defaults-and-customisation) for more detail.)

-If files for html (See [Default and customisation](#default-and-customisation)) are present in the current working directory, they will be used in place of the defaults in `$*HOME/.local/share/RenderPod`.
+If files for html (See [Default and customisation](default-and-customisation)) are present in the current working directory, they will be used in place of the defaults in `$*HOME/.local/share/RenderPod`.

-The recommended way to customise the templates/favicon/css/plugin files is to create an empty directory, copy whichever defaults are to be modified from the defaults directory to the empty directory, modify them, then call `Rakudoc-to-html` in that directory with a path to the source.
+The recommended way to customise the templates/favicon/css/plugin files is to create an empty directory, use `Rakudoc-to-html get-local` to all plugins and templates from the default directory to the empty directory, modify them, then call `Rakudoc-to-html rakudoc-source.rakudoc` in that directory (source could include a path).
 The HTML file and its associated assets will be generated in the directory.

+Plugins that don't need to be modified can be deleted locally.

 If the Pod::To::HTML2 class is instantiated, or the Pod::To::HTML2 functions are used, then the default assets can be used, or taken from files in the Current Working Directory.

+# Other templating systems
 Three sets of the main default templates are available for the three templating engines automatically detected in this distribution:

 *  `RakuClosure` template system, (default choice)